intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/text-matching.md

 1. Read validation relations.
 See [here](../APIGuide/FeatureEngineering/relation/#read-relations) for more details.
 2. Read text1 and text2 corpus as TextSet and do the same preprocessing transformations as in the training phase.
 3. Generate all relation lists from validation relations.
-Each list is made up of one id1 and all id2 related to id1.
+Each list is made up of one id1 and all id2 combined with id1.
 We provide the following API to generate a `TextSet` for listwise evaluation:

 **Scala**